Tonomy-Foundation/Tonomy-ID-Integration/CONTRIBUTING.md

 Issues should be used to report problems with the library, request a new feature, or to discuss potential changes before a PR is created.

-If you find an issue that adresses the problems you're having, please add your own reproduction information to the existing issue rather than creating a new one.
+If you find an issue that addresses the problems you're having, please add your own reproduction information to the existing issue rather than creating a new one.
 Adding a [reaction](link) can also help with indicating to our maintainers and developers.

 ### Pull Requests